Verifying a JSON web token

 Many libraries are available for decoding and verifying a JSON Web Token (JWT).
 If you

-must manually process tokens for server-side API processing or if you are using other
+want to manually process tokens for server-side API processing, or if you are using other

 programming languages, these libraries can help.
 See the OpenID foundation list of libraries for working